 Data was entered into Microsoft Excel (Microsoft Office 2016).
 The data was cleaned and exported into SPSS version 23 for statistical analysis.
 Univariate analysis such as percentages, tables and frequencies were carried out to describe the variables.
 Bivariate analysis using Pearson Chi-square test statistics was conducted to determine associations between dependent (Family planning knowledge and practice) and independent variables (Age, ethnicity, educational level, marital staus, employment status, number of children).
-The factors were then fitted into multiple logistic regression models.
-Crude odds (cOR) ratio and Adjusted odds ratio (AOR) were reported and statistical significance was set at p <0.05.
-Pearson's Correlation analysis was done to determine the correlation between knowledge score and practice score.
+Multivariate binary logistic regression analysis was conducted to assess factors associated with knowledge and practice of family planning.
+Crude odds(cOR) ratio and Adjusted odds ratio (AOR) were reported and statistical significance was set at p<0.05.Pearson's Correlation analysis was done to determine the correlation between knowledge and practice.